outdreamer/build-a-cure-1/docs/reference/bio_system_analysis.md

 		    - learning (built by change function)
 		    - competition (built by change/find/test functions)
 		    - finding/borrowing/generating functionality & other resources (built by find/build functions)
 		    - specific bio interaction layer functions
 			    - energy management (storage, sharing, production, source-switching, conversion)
 			    	- built by functions that allow a system to develop so that its inputs/outputs are arranged to create efficiencies for demanded/supplied input/outputs & their target connections
 			    - inflammation/irritation (build by communication functions)

-		- relationships with varying intents
-			- direct/indirect intent
-			- multiple/single intents
-			- certain/uncertain intent
-			- abstract/neutral/specific intent
-			- intent-related intents (intent-modification intent)

-	    - interim functions
-	    	- provide resources used as inputs to activate other functions (a set of molecules that when detached can activate other processes)
-	    	- these functions may be cross-system, or may be unnecessary middlemen in a function chain whose functionality should be merged with other functions

-	    - platform functions
-	    	- provide platform for functionality (variance allowing functionality to develop on foundational structures)

 #### Attribute types

 	- input/output

     - invalidating
         - toxicity (invalidates usefulness of a treatment)